 New data on the cost of power outages for US businesses show that reported losses exceed $27 billion in the eight key market segments studied: Batch Manufacturing, Continuous Manufacturing, Financial Services/Digital Economy, Offices, Healthcare/Hospitals, Government/Education, Grocery/Food Stores, and Retail.
 Reported outage costs varied widely by sector—Batch Manufacturing reported the largest yearly losses at almost $150,000 per facility whereas Government/Education reported the lowest losses at about $5,000 per facility.
 As a sector, Offices face the highest total outage-related costs, at more than $7.5 billion, due to the sheer number of facilities.
-A new E Source market research study, Reliability, Resiliency, Storage, and Microgrids: The Business Customer’s Perspective—which surveyed 800 energy decision-makers at midsize and large businesses in North America—covered these outage costs as well as several other reliability-related topics.
+A new E Source market research study,—which surveyed 800 energy decision-makers at midsize and large businesses in North America—covered these outage costs as well as several other reliability-related topics.

 “Outages shorter than 5 minutes don’t seem to negatively affect the vast majority of businesses, but as the outage duration extends—as we see with storms like Jonas along the East Coast—losses quickly accumulate,” says Bill LeBlanc, E Source senior advisor.
 On average, outages of four hours cost $10,000 to $20,000 and three-day outages can cost more than $50,000.
 Though manufacturers tend to take the biggest hits from long outages, the Financial Services, Healthcare, and Grocery sectors also see significant penalties, even for short outages.